natpoor/title_compare/README.md

 # title_compare
 Designed to compare two titles (string types), returns a rough measure of similarity (0-99).
+Basically a simplified bag of words approach.

 Python 2.7